ASK ABDI: WHAT IS YOUR TAKE ON THE TOPIC OF PRAYER?

-I’ve been through much pain and suffering the last several years and in this time the items of meditation and prayer have deeply changed within me.
-Meditation used to be a somewhat form of discipline, where I would practice it every morning and evening, a bit with the rigor as my guru taught me.
-Prayer was not under the form of request for things, but in a way it was still asking for something: awakening for self and others.
+I’ve been through much pain and suffering the last several years, and in this time, the practice of meditation and prayer has deeply changed within me.
+Meditation used to be somewhat a form of discipline, where I would practice it every morning and evening with a bit of rigor, as my guru taught me.
+And prayer was asking for something: awakening for self and others.

-As my system was repeatedly shocked by panic attacks and drained of life by the clinical depression, the sense of helplessness and hopelessness grew and so did the anger.
-I could not perceive anything from the “other side” anymore and in the moment of greatest need, I felt abandoned by my guru and guides.
+As my system was repeatedly shocked by panic attacks and drained of life by clinical depression, the sense of helplessness and hopelessness grew, and so did the anger.
+I could not perceive anything from the “other side” anymore, and in my moment of greatest need - I felt abandoned by my guru and guides.
 I felt I could only rely on human beings: my friends and loved ones.

-As the months went by, I often thought about the topic.
-I didn’t miss either prayer nor meditation, for I felt my healthy ego had grown in the meantime, feeling I could rely more and more on myself.
+As the months went by, I often thought about this topic.
+I didn’t miss either prayer or meditation, for I felt my healthy ego had grown in the meantime, feeling I could rely more and more on myself.
 This somewhat meant that, among other things, I had used meditation to help me connect with a higher spiritual reality in order to feel less anxiety in my aloneness.
-Prayer too was a form of anti-anxiety where I hoped my Guru and guides would look after me, sparing me the most painful experiences.
+Prayer too was a form of anti-anxiety, where I hoped my guru and guides would look after me, sparing me the most painful experiences.
 But I came to realize that God, whatever that is, is not a guy that needs to be flattered into giving protection to his favorite person.
 I seriously doubt my guru would say: “What?
 You’re not meditating??
-Fuck that, I ain’t looking after you!”.
+Fuck that, I ain’t looking after you!”

-So, today I chose to quietly sit with myself for a handful of minutes because it gave me pleasure, not because “it’s good for me”.
-I’m finding new meaning in meditation as a pleasurable moment with myself —not with whoever’s out there, but with whoever’s IN HERE.
+So, today I chose to quietly sit with myself for a few minutes because it gave me pleasure, not because “it’s good for me”.
+I’m finding new meaning in meditation - as a pleasurable moment with myself, not with whoever’s out there, but with whoever’s IN HERE.

-Prayer, on the other hand… well prayer still isn’t clear to me what it is.
+Prayer, on the other hand… it still isn’t clear to me what prayer is.
 And that’s why I wanted to ask you what prayer was for you, as today, honestly, I can’t really find a purpose or meaning for it.
 Not that I need to, but I do feel that there’s something I’m missing in relation to it.
-Today I feel I have the opportunity to develop a healthier form of relationship to the spiritual and would like your take on it.
+Today I feel I have the opportunity to develop a healthier relationship to the spiritual and would like your take on it.

 A conscious intent that was useful to me for a long time was this: gently burn away what does not serve me and help me remember who I am.
-Sort of like nicely asking to get beheaded… The one exception in terms of prayer is sending love/compassion/meta practice for others.
-Over time this soften’s our over concern with self and strengthens the awareness of Oneness.
+Sort of like nicely asking to get beheaded… The one exception, in terms of prayer, is sending love/compassion/metta practice for others.
+Over time, this softens our overconcern with self, and strengthens the awareness of Oneness.
 This is something that I do for people under my care or that I am aware are suffering: sit with their names before and after treatment with as much love as I can muster.
-Not as a form of manipulation of outcome but just to hold that intent.
-A side note here: any time one worries for someone or a situation that energy is real and gets sent out.
+Not as a form of manipulation of outcome, but just to hold that intent.
+A side note here: any time one worries for someone or a situation, that energy is real and gets sent out.
 Better to replace that behavior with sending out love.
-Being all One and interconnected, we can pollute, keep neutral or clean up our collective airwaves.
+Being all One and interconnected, we can pollute, keep neutral, or clean up our collective airwaves.

 To sum it up: the path is to bring us back home to where we have been all along and never left.
-When we remember that we have been home all along and are the rightful owners we do not need to talk to brokers or builders.
+When we remember that we have been home all along and are the rightful owners, we do not need to talk to brokers or builders.
 Nor do we need to buzz the buzzer or bang on the door.
 Or pace around anxiously trying to get home while in our kitchen.
 We can experience being with our Self.
 This is not a sudden occurrence, it is gradual.
-The separation hypnosis is strong so the prayer and meditation practices from this vantage point can be useful in helping us keep loosening the knot.
+The separation hypnosis is strong, so the prayer and meditation practices, from this vantage point, can be useful in helping us to keep loosening the knot.